DolicaAkelloEgwel/gans-workshop/presentation.md

  -->

 ---
-# The GAN "Game" II
+# The GAN Game II

 - The game takes place for several turns (or epochs) (or iterations...)
   - For us this can mean leaving the code running for several hours...